rosado-io/docs/how-tos/sso/wechat.md

 ## Web

+### Setup overview

+1. Register an account and create website application in WeChat Open Platform.
+Approval is needed in this process.
+1. Enable and configure WeChat Login in Authgear portal.

 ### Prerequisite

 To create a website application in WeChat, you can choose to setup a website application and wait for approval or a sandbox account for testing.